-Reducing the QoS standard for next day delivery of postal articles in the face of significant growth in e-commerce and declines in letter mail volumes could be detrimental to postal services.
+The MCA is of the opinion that reducing the QoS standard for next day delivery of postal articles in the face of significant growth in eCommerce and declines in letter mail volumes could be detrimental to postal services.
 It may impact the trust placed in postal services and further accelerate the decline in letter mail volumes, and could also impact MaltaPost's parcel post business.